Keyfactor/signserver-ce/signserver/res/test/dss10/README.txt

             Using the same variations as for the document signing keys (with critical EKU timestamping).
         Aliases for code signing: code00001, code00002, code00003
             Using the same variations as for the document signing keys (with critical EKU codeSigning).
+        Alias for e-passport signing: sod00001
+        Key with certificates issued directly by the root CA.
 	Alias for TLS: ra00001
 	    Keys with a certificate suitable for TLS (with EKU tlsClient).